 When it comes to choosing how we spend, most of us seem to have a love-hate relationship with credit cards.
 A quick glance at the statistics, and you might think everyone loves to “charge it.”

-After all, reports show that 7 out of 10 Americans currently have a credit card in their wallet.
 A deeper dive reveals another truth: Americans collectively hold $1 trillion in credit card debt.
 These numbers paint the picture of our current reality – we don’t know how to properly manage credit.

 A long history full of consumerism and impulse-buying habits is mostly to blame for our current state.
 Naturally, this makes navigating the credit card journey challenging.
 But there’s hope.